 Yes, you're probably giving more advice than processing.
 But a safe space is being created.
 Trust is being built.
 New perspectives are being revealed.
-Revelations are being sparked.
+Insights are being sparked.
 There is a human exchange.
 A form of life coaching is happening.

 It depends on two things.
 The length of the certification program.
 And the time it takes to feel confident in coaching others.
 The process of putting those pieces together takes most people about a year.
 Here’s how the process shakes out:

 1. Get trained, get educated.